 The instruction told the Inspector to see that this arrangement was carried out and to advise him of any difficulties that might come to notice in implementing the procedure.
 Both copies of the instruction were handed to the Inspector's office, where the shunters book-in.
 As he had no reaction to the instruction he assumed it had been accepted and implemented.
 It was only subsequent to the collision that he discovered that some staff said they had not received the instruction.
-Following the collision a new instruction was issued for which each staff member stated that he had no recollection of a Mrsiqned.
-1953 instruction relating to the shunting of railcars which stated that vacuum hoses were not to be coupled to pilot engines.
+Following the collision a new instruction was issued for which each staff member Mr. Brady stated that he had no recollection of a 1953 instruction relating to the shunting of railcars which stated that vacuum hoses were not to be coupled to pilot engines.
 His contact with shunters was through the Inspector and he checked the Inspector's diary each morning and evening.
-The diary would record any difficulties or problems that arose. said that following the collision the shunting staff, where possible, arranged shunting operations in such a way that it was unnecessary to have pilot engines attached to the control cab ends of push/pull In Heuston Station it had always been the practice When a further instruction to shunt with the full train brake. was issued subsequent to the collision the shunters objected.
+The diary would record any difficulties or problems that arose.
+Mr. Brady said that following the collision the shunting staff, where possible, arranged shunting operations in such a way that it was unnecessary to have pilot engines attached to the control cab ends of push/pull In Heuston Station it had always been the practice to shunt with the full train brake.
+When a further instruction was issued subsequent to the collision the shunters objected.
 They had previously always shunted under the full train brake and they interpreted this instruction to mean loose shunting.
 He himself accepted that the instruction was in accordance with the Rules.

-At the O7.00 ex Pearse Station train set was brought to Inchicore Works after the collision where, after certain repairs had been carried out, various items of safety equipment on the train were subjected to functional tests.
+Mr. M.D.
+Corcoran, Chief Mechanical Engineer's Department, stated that the 07.00 ex Pearse Station train set was brought to Inchicore Works after the collision where, after certain repairs had been carried out, various items of safety equipment on the train were subjected to functional tests.
 He summarised these tests as follows:-